alan-turing-institute/data-safe-haven/docs/how_to_guides/README.md

 Once an SRE has been set up for a project within a Safe Haven, users need to know how to access it in order to carry out their research.

++ [Safe Havens User Guide](user_guides/user-guide.md) - Step-by-step instructions on how to get set up on a Safe Haven environment as a user.
+The guide has been written with Turing Data Study Groups in mind.

-+ [Safe Havens User Guide](user_guides/user_guide.md) - Step by Step instructions on how to get set up on a Safe Haven environment as a user.
++ [Safe Havens User Guide (Tier 1)](user_guides/user-guide-tier1.md) - Step-by-step instructions on how to get set up on a Tier 1 Safe Haven environment as a user.
 The guide has been written with Turing Data Study Groups in mind.

 + [Safe Havens Cheat Sheet](user_tutorials/safe-haven-user-cheat-sheet.md) - Quick instructions on how to get set up on a Safe Haven environment.